egrund/DQN_vs_human_gaze/saliency/README.md

 To execute the files, you might need additional code from the parent folder and the asterix folder of this repository and data as e.g. the model`s weights or the saliency database we created.

 * [integrated_gradients.py](integrated_gradients.py) contains all needed functions to compute the integrated gradients of a model ([Source](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/blogs/integrated_gradients/integrated_gradients.ipynb)).
 * [perturbation_for_sarfa.py](perturbation_for_sarfa.py) contains all the functions for perturbing an image and calculating the SARFA-saliency.
-For the calculation process it uses a function from the file [sarfa_saliency.py](sarfa_saliency.py) which was made publically availble by the original authors (Puri et al. 2020) on the [Github](https://github.com/nikaashpuri/sarfa-saliency) accompanying their Paper.
+For the calculation process it uses a function from the file [sarfa_saliency.py](sarfa_saliency.py) which was made publically availble by the original authors on the [Github](https://github.com/nikaashpuri/sarfa-saliency) accompanying their Paper [1].
 * [heatmap_comparison.py](heatmap_comparison.py) contains the functions for the comparison of the gaze data (e.g. gaze heatmap) and the saliency heatmaps.
 <br />
 Main Files: <br />